Driver Number UK: Where To Find Driver Number On UK Licence

 |---|---|

-| Car insurance | Verify licence validity |
+| Car insurance | Verify licence validity and reduce identity mismatches |

-| Car rental | Confirm driver eligibility |
+| Car rental | Confirm driver eligibility and entitlements |

-| Employer checks | Validate legal driving status |
+| Employer checks | Validate legal driving status for work driving |

-| DVLA services | Access driver records |
+| DVLA services | Access or share driver record details |

 Do I Need My Driving Licence Number To Get Car Insurance